Volkswagen T-Roc: China

 Previewed earlier as the Volkswagen T-Rocstar concept, the T-Roc was unveiled to the Chinese market on 23 March 2018 and went on sale on 30 July 2018.
 The Chinese version of the T-Roc is larger than the European one, having the wheelbase longer by 90 mm, length by 84 mm, and its height taller by 9 mm.
 It is equipped with two 1.4-litre TSI engine options with either 130 PS or 150 PS, and an entry-level 1.2-litre TSI engine producing 115 PS.
 The powertrains are mated with the 5-speed manual transmission, the DQ200 7-speed dry dual clutch transmission for two wheel-drive versions and the DQ381 7-speed wet dual clutch transmission for all-wheel-drive versions.

 Facelift

 The T-Roc facelift was unveiled in November 2021.

+The T-Roc for the Chinese market received another facelift in April 2023.
+The 2023 model year is equipped with the EA211 1.4 liter TSI engine producing 150 PS and 250 Nm mated to a DQ200 7speed dual clutch transmission.
+A 1.5-liter turbo EA211 Evo2 engine is also available producing 160 PS and 250 Nm.

 T-Roc R

 A high performance version of the T-Roc was launched as the T-Roc R in February 2019.
-It shared the same 2.0-litre turbocharged petrol engine with the Golf R, making 300 PS and 400 Nm.
+It shared the same EA888 2.0-litre turbocharged petrol engine with the Golf R, making 300 PS and 400 Nm.
 It is offered with 4Motion all-wheel-drive carried over from the Golf R as standard.
 With a new suspension setup, it is also 20 mm lower than the standard car.
 It also comes with extra kit, including Akrapovič quad-exhausts and interior upgrades.